-Starting with GeomLab
+Getting started with GeomLab

 type an expression like "

-either hold down the
+2+3"; then either hold down the

 Shift key and press the

 Return key, or click with the mouse on the

 Go button at the right.
 (Pressing just

 inserts a newline into the expression).
 GeomLab copies your expression into the area at the right,